thumbliner/thumbliner/pep-talk.md

 ---

 ### On Process
+- [ ] “I don’t worry about what others do.
+I focus on what we can control.”
 - [ ] “The goal is the consequence of the process.
 If the process is good, the goals will come.”
 - [ ] “The game is about space and time.
 That's all.
 How you use space, how you manage time.”